FAQ – General Public

 - Infographic Tips – Wearing a face covering

-A face covering is a commonly used term for non-medical mask and is a way to cover your mouth, nose and chin to prevent droplets (from breathing, talking, coughing or sneezing) from contaminating others or landing on surfaces.
+A face covering, otherwise known as a mask, is a commonly used term for non-medical mask and is a way to cover your mouth, nose and chin to prevent droplets (from breathing, talking, coughing or sneezing) from contaminating others or landing on surfaces.
 The face covering should have a snug fit around the mouth, nose, and chin for the best protection.

-There are many types of face coverings available.
-There are cloth masks that can be washed and reused; homemade face coverings from bandanas, scarfs, or cloths, which can also be washed and reused; disposable face coverings that can only be worn once, and medical masks.
 A medical mask includes surgical, medical procedure face masks and respirators (like N95 masks).
-These masks must be kept for healthcare workers and others providing direct care to COVID-19 patients.
+These masks must be kept for workers and others providing direct care to COVID-19 patients.
 Do not use plastic or other non-breathable materials to create a face covering.

-When you wear a plastic shield, you do not have a snug fit around your nose, chin, and mouth.
-A face shield may provide extra precaution for the wearer against droplets from another person, but serve as a form of eye protection, rather than a face covering.
-Droplets can still be inhaled around the shield.
-Respiratory droplets from the wearer can also escape around the sides of the face shield, which provides less protection to others.
-If you choose to wear a face shield, you should do it in combination with a cloth face covering.
+When you wear a plastic face shield, you do not have a snug fit around your nose, chin, and mouth which means that respiratory droplets from others can still be inhaled around the shield.
+Additionally, respiratory droplets from the wearer can escape around the sides of the face shield, which provides less protection to others.
+In fact, a face shield serves as a form of eye protection, rather than a face covering.
+If you choose to wear a face shield, you should do it in combination with a face covering.
 (Think about it like a car that has seatbelts AND airbags – both work together to protect the occupants of the car.)

 Evidence shows that plastic face shields alone are NOT equivalent to wearing a face covering.
 It does not filter respiratory droplets and does not have a snug fit around the nose, mouth and chin.
 However, the Centre for Disease Control does support the use of face shields as a “better than nothing” solution to face coverings.
 At a minimum, the face shield should cover the sides of the face and extend below the chin.

-No, neck gaiters or buffs are not considered to be a safe type of face covering due to the limited evidence regarding their effectiveness.
+No. Neck gaiters or buffs are not a safe type of face covering due to the limited evidence regarding their effectiveness.
 Additionally, the type of fabric/material used to produce the neck gaiter may render it to be ineffective.
-A proper face covering should have 2 or more layers of breathable fabric and have a snug fit around your mouth, nose, and chin with no gaps.
+A proper face covering should have 3 or more layers of breathable fabric (one layer should be a filter layer) and have a snug fit around your mouth, nose, and chin with no gaps.

 Children can be symptomatic (showing symptoms) or asymptomatic (without symptoms) carriers of COVID-19.
 Children over the age of 2 should wear a face covering to protect those around them if it is difficult to maintain a distance of 2 metres.